exohood/token-launchpad/README.md

 # Create and Issue your own Token 🪙

-Choose between the Ethereum network, BNB Chain, Polygon, or Tron to create and deploy your smart contract on a project, company, art, music, asset or a game.
+Choose between the Ethereum network, BNB Chain, Polygon, or Exohood to create and deploy your smart contract on a project, company, art, music, asset or a game.
 You do not need programming knowledge; you only have to follow the instructions below.

 # Token Intructions ⚠️

-How to create and deploy a smart contract on Ethereum, BNB Chain, Polygon, TRON with Exohood Token Launchpad
+How to create and deploy a smart contract on Ethereum, BNB Chain, Polygon, Exohood with Exohood Token Launchpad

 1. Choose the token offering pack and pay it.
 Remember the payment is the same network you choose.
 For example: if you choose Ethereum token the payment is made using  USDT in Ethereum network.